 If you undergo standard cataract surgery, you may need to continue using glasses or contacts.

 Medicare Part B will cover 80 percent of the cost of conventional contacts or eyeglasses after your surgery.
 If you pick more expensive frames, you’ll need to pay the difference.
 Be sure to ask your optometrist about what Medicare will cover.
 Your out-of-pocket cost can vary depending on the lens selected.

 Before you buy, make sure your supplier has a Medicare supplier number.
 Medicare won’t pay your claim without one.
 Also, tell your optometrist to send the bill to Medicare.

 Since costs vary significantly, you should start by booking a consultation with an ophthalmologist.
 He or she can give you an estimate based on your needs and treatment options.

-If you have a Medicare Advantage plan, call your insurance provider to confirm how it covers the type of treatment you’re looking for.
+If you have a Medicare Advantage plan, call your insurance provider to confirm how it covers the type of treatment you’re looking for and about any coverage rules, such as prior authorization or a network.
 If you have a Medicare Supplement plan, your coverage will pair with Medicare automatically.

 Although Medicare and cataract surgery coverage may seem complicated, millions of seniors undergo successful procedures every year.
 The procedure itself is simple, low-risk, and can permanently improve your vision.